perskii/CovidPortfolio/README.md

 2. Install a SQL database management system, such as MySQL or PostgreSQL, and create a database to store the Covid-19 data. 💾
 3. Import the provided Covid-19 data into the database.
 The data can be found in the `excel sheets with COVID-DATA` directory of the repository, in CSV format. 📈
 4. Connect to the database using a SQL client or an Integrated Development Environment (IDE) that supports SQL, such as MySQL Workbench or pgAdmin. 🖥️
-5. Execute the SQL queries provided in the `sql` directory of the repository to analyze the Covid-19 data.
+5. Execute the SQL queries provided in the `SQL queries` directory of the repository to analyze the Covid-19 data.
 The queries can be customized based on the specific data analysis requirements. 📋
-6. Install Tableau Desktop or Tableau Public, and open the Tableau workbook provided in the `tableau` directory of the repository.
+6. Install Tableau Desktop or Tableau Public, and open the Tableau workbook provided in the `Tableau` directory of the repository.
 The workbook contains pre-built dashboards that visualize the analyzed Covid-19 data. 📊
 7. Customize the Tableau dashboards based on the specific visualization requirements, such as changing chart types, adding filters, and modifying colors. 🎨
 8. Save the customized Tableau dashboards and share them with stakeholders for insights and decision-making purposes. 💡